Vokturz/summaryRepoGPT/README.md

   --local LOCAL, -l LOCAL
                         If the repository has been already downloaded, you can pass the folder path --model MODEL, -m MODEL
-                        To use a preferred model (OpenAI, FakeLLM for testing, GPT4All) --n-threads N_THREADS, -t N_THREADS
+                        To use a preferred model (OpenAI, FakeLLM for testing, GPT4All, LlamaCpp) --n-threads N_THREADS, -t N_THREADS
-                        Number of threads to use, only if model==GPT4All
+                        Number of threads to use
+  --gpu GPU, -g GPU     To run using GPU (Only for LlamaCpp)
 ```

 "If no local repository is provided, it prompts the user to enter a repository and branch.
 All repositories are downloaded into the folder `repositories` folder.